amreus/me/content/posts.md

 you're doing well today.

 I have been thinking of using this `me` repo for my future projects.
-As a perpetual amatuer I work on things that interest me at the moment.
-I'm not writing any earth-shattering code here and it just seems like overkill to create a repo for some of the small, silly projects I have.
+As a perpetual amatuer I do things that interest me at the moment.
+I'm not writing any earth-shattering code here and it just seems like overkill to create a repo just for the small, silly projects I play with.

-The way it could work is to put projects in their own folder under the `content` folder in order to keep the top-level tidy.
-Each project would get projects I think are interesting.
-If it works out, I'll move some of the its own `readme` file for details, and the top-level `readme` could link to non-popular repos here but leave the most popular in their own repos.
+If I put projects in their own folder under the `content` folder then the top-level folder stays tidy :thumbsup:.
+Each project uses a `readme` for a detailed explaination of that particular project.
+Recent, interesting, or popular projects can be linked from the more static top-level `readme`.
+The `posts.md` can be used for blog posts and announcements.
+Seems like an obvious and simple work flow.

 I think I'll try this out before pushing anything more for now.